isayahc/brilliant-monocle-hackathon/Project.md

 - The ability for multiplayer.
 An important aspect of games is competition and cooperation.
 This could be multiple Monocles interacting on the same device, or each monocle connecting to a server on the cloud from a computer or phone.
 - I would like the monocle to display as much information pertaining to the game as possible. e.g, the current hand of a user.
 The current phase the user is in on thier turn, what items they can use.
 It would be cool for the monocle to display unicode.
 - Have a list of prompts that pertain to which game the group wants to play.
 Any house rules can be added to the original prompt if needed.
+- (May have been added ) The ability to save from a state
 ## Demo

 ## Aditional Notes